bogatinovskijasmin/bogatinovskijasmin/aboutme.md

 subtitle: A few words on me
 ---

 I am a research assistant in the field of AIOps (Artificial Intelligence for IT Operations) at the group of Distributed and Operating Systems [DOS](https://www.dos.tu-berlin.de/menue/distributed_and_operating_systems/) at Technical University Berlin, supervised by [Prof. Dr. Odej Kao](https://scholar.google.si/citations?user=mvOSfFAAAAAJ&hl=en&oi=ao).
 My work covers broad domain of interdisciplinary topics including machine learning (with particular focus on meta learning and multi-label classification) and IT operations (log analysis for reliability engineering).
-I am an external collaborator with the Department of [Knowledge Technologies](http://kt.ijs.si/) at Institute Jozef Stefan [IJS](https://www.ijs.si/ijsw/JSI), Ljubljana, Slovenia.
+I am an external collaborator with the Department of [Knowledge Technologies](http://kt.ijs.si/) at Institute Jožef Stefan [IJS](https://www.ijs.si/ijsw/JSI), Ljubljana, Slovenia.
 I have obtained my Master Thesis at IJS under supervision of [Dr. Dragi Kocev](https://scholar.google.si/citations?user=o9JGwN4AAAAJ&hl=en) and co-supervision of [Prof. Dr. Saso Džeroski](https://scholar.google.com/citations?user=_aIV-aEAAAAJ&hl=en).
 Previously, I received my Bachelor in Robotics and Control System Engineering at the Automation System Institute at FEEIT, Skopje.

 ## Research
+My research interest relates to developing useful novel ML methods and extensive application of the existing ones in the area of log analysis.
+Some of the learning tasks include anomaly detection, fault localization, assessment of the quality of log messages and transfer learning.
+Furthermore, I am also interested in explaining the strengths and weaknesses of ML methods through the lens of comprehensible meta learning (see as an example my line of studies on the task of multi-label classification).

 ### **Journals**